 The STEM OPT application fee for the USCIS is $410 which you cna pay with a check, money order, or a U.S. based credit card through form G-1450 which is made available through the STEM OPT Packet.
 There is an additional fee of $280 for Tulane University, to provide STEM OPT application processing and continuing immigration support for the duration of your STEM OPT extension.
-You can pay the Tulane fee by check, money order, or credit card as well.
+At this time the Tulane fee is only payable via credit card.

-After you submit your STEM OPT application to the USCIS, the OISS will receive your new STEM Employment Authorization Document (EAD) card and other STEM OPT-related mail.
-We will email your Tulane email account when we receive this mail, so make sure to check it regularly after you apply.
+After you submit your STEM OPT application to the USCIS you will receive your STEM OPT Employment Authorization Document (EAD card) and other STEM OPT-related mail to the mailing address you indicated on the I-765 form.

-USCIS processing time varies from 2 to 4 months.
+USCIS processing time varies from 3 to 5 months.
 Once you have received your USCIS receipt notice, you can check the status of your application at www.uscis.gov.

 If granted, your STEM extension will begin on the day after the end date of your 12-month OPT and the extension will end 24 months later, regardless of the date the actual extension is approved.
 If your standard 12-month OPT ends while you are waiting to receive your STEM EAD card, you may continue to work for 180 days.